surma/surma.dev/content/things/rust-to-webassembly.md

 ...
 ```

+It’s now clearly visible that all main contributors to the module size are custom sections, which means they are not relevant for the execution of the module.
+They all contain informating that is used for debugging, so their presence might be a bit surprising, considering we were doing a release build.
+From what I can tell, `--release` makes Rust run code optimization and remove asserts and other checks.
+It does not affect whether debug symbols are packed into the binary.

-All the sections of significant size are custom sections, which means they are not relevant for the execution of the module.
-Luckily, wabt comes with `wasm-strip`, that removes everything that is unnecessary.
-After stripping, we are at a whopping 116B, and the only function in that module executes `(f64.add (local.get 0) (local.get 1)))`, which means the Rust compiler was able to emit optimal code.
-Of course, staying on top of binary size gets more complicated once we start writing some actual code.
+wabt comes with `wasm-strip`, a tool that removes everything that is unnecessary, including custom sections.
+After stripping, we are left with a module of a whopping 116B.
+Disassembling it show that the only function in that module is called `add` and executes `(f64.add (local.get 0) (local.get 1)))`, which means the Rust compiler was able to emit optimal code.
+Of course, staying on top of binary size gets more complicated with a growing code base.

 ### Sneaky bloat

-A very innocent like of code can cause a big increase in binary size.
-For example, this innocuous program ends up compiling to 18KB of WebAssembly.
+I have seen a couple of complaints online about how big WebAssembly modules create by Rust are that do a seemingly small job.
+In my experience, there are three reasons why Rust emits surprisingly big WebAssembly binaries:

+* Debug build (i.e. forgetting to pass `--release` to `Cargo`)
+* Debug symbols (i.e. forgetting to run `wasm-strip)
+* String formatting and panics

+We have looked at the first two.
+Let’s take a closer look at the last one.
+This innocuois line of code compiles to 18KB of WebAssembly:

 ```rust
 static PRIMES: &[i32] = &[2, 3, 5, 7, 11, 13, 17, 19, 23];